sciactive/nymphjs/packages/sorter/README.md

     numeric: true,
   },
 });
-console.log(pages); // Pages are now sorted by name, with uppercase coming first in case of otherwise identical entries, and numbers being sorted logically (2 < 10).
+// Pages are now sorted by name, with uppercase coming first in case of
+// otherwise identical entries, and numbers being sorted logically (2 < 10).
+console.log(pages);

 //
 // ## Hierarchical sorting.
 //

 sorter.hsort('name', 'parent');
-console.log(pages); // Pages are now sorted by name, hierarchically.
-(All child pages come immediately after their parent.)
+// Pages are now sorted by name, hierarchically.
+(All child pages come
+// immediately after their parent.) console.log(pages);

 // You can specify the same options as before. sorter.hsort('name', 'parent', {